DuncanIdahoCT/seeed-mmwave-60ghz-presence/README.md

 # Integrating into Home Assistant

 Integration is actually pretty easy now with MQTT Discovery.
-Once your device is flashed, if you got all the settings right the first time-and don't we all!? ;) you may already see the device in Home Assistant due to the magic of MQTT Discovery and perhaps even state messages and presence and movement statuses.
+Once your device is flashed, if you got all the settings right the first time-and don't we all!? ;) You may already see the device in Home Assistant due to the magic of MQTT Discovery and perhaps even state messages and presence and movement statuses.

 # Issues?
 Don't See Your Device in HA??

-Be sure to first confirm you see Serial Monitor status messages for motion and MQTT connection and of course WiFi success... all ar logged to Serial Monitor for debugging purposes for now.
+Be sure to first confirm you see Serial Monitor status messages for motion and MQTT connection and of course WiFi success... all are logged to Serial Monitor for debugging purposes for now.
 The easiest way to catch the initial bootup is to clear the serial monitor and de-power/re-power the device while on that tab.
 You'll see it boot and connect to wifi and mqtt:

 ```
 ...